ds-modules/curriculum-guide/workflow/collecting-assignments.md

 ## OK

-[OK](https://okpy.org/) is a tool that contains functionality for autograding, submitting and grading Jupyter notebooks.
+[OK](https://okpy.org/) is a tool that contains functionality for submitting and grading notebooks.

 ### Initial Course Setup